ankur1230/DevOps_Microservices/project-ml-microservice-kubernetes/README.md

 ---

+### File Navigator

+* `app.py`: a Python flask app that serves out predictions (inference) about housing prices through API calls.
+* `Dockerfile`: a set of instructions for docker to automatically build an image.
+* `make_prediction.sh`: a script file that sends input data to a trained machine learning model and gets the predicted value for the house price.
+* `Makefile`: a handy way to run commands in the environment
+* `requirements.txt`: list of all dependencies that are required to run the project.
+* `run_docker.sh`: a script file to build an image from Dockerfile and run a docker container.
+* `run_kubernetes:sh`: a script file to run a Kubernetes pod that has a container running inside, the container will run the python application
+* `upload_docker.sh`: a script file to tag a local docker image and push it to docker hub.

 ## Setup the Environment

 * Create a virtualenv with Python 3.7 and activate it.
 Refer to this link for help on specifying the Python version in the virtualenv.